These images are intended to give you a guide to how the serviceberry plants change through the seasons.

 The second contains great examples of the stages of ripeness the fruits progress through.
 The branch has a mix of ripe and unripe fruits.

 Fruits progress past red but are still ripe, as seen in the third shot.
+It has begun to drop fruit as you can see from the empty stems.

 All Unripe